icfnext/aws-account-summary/README.md

 This is a quick and dirty solution.
 Of course, you could make it more exact by parsing the output json with [jq](https://github.com/stedolan/jq) and call the AWS APIs directly.

+Replacing "findstr" with "grep" should get it to work on Unix.

 ## Pre-requisites